 Samples of BioGreen Padding are available for purchase (250 gram pack for 10,00€).
 GZI is available for quotes for larger orders and for consultation on application.

 BioGreen Padding is carded and GZI suggests that its use is optimal for padding in bedding (e.g., pillows, duvets, quilts, sleeping bags) and in ‘down’ jackets and ski clothing.

 Images from Grado Zero Innovation.

-Contact MII at to purchase a full report on Grado Zero Innovation.
+Contact MII at for more information on Grado Zero Innovation.